av-mae-uf/av1tenth-docs/docs/assistance/cheatsheet.rst

 SSH Into Another Computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can ``ssh`` into computer, which is basically connecting to them remoteley over a local network (Remote networks can be achieved as well through a VPN).
+You can ``ssh`` into computer, which is basically connecting to them remotely over a local network (Remote networks can be achieved as well through a VPN).
 You will need to enable ssh on the computer being connected to before you can do this.
 To ssh into a computer you will need to run the following command.

 .. code-block:: bash